The Cognitive Abilities Test (CogAT) is an group administered aptitude test commonly given as an entrance exam into school's gifted programs.

 View our free CogAT Sample Questions

-Riverside Publishing, the publisher of the CogAT exam, will not release the names of schools who will be using the new exam format.
+Riverside Publishing, the publisher of the CogAT test, will not release the names of schools who will be using the new test format.
 You will need to confirm with your school as Mercer Publishing cannot guarantee which version and level will be given to your child.

-The issue is that the exams are different enough that studying one will not necessarily help if your child is taking the other one.
+The issue is that the tests are different enough that studying one will not necessarily help if your child is taking the other one.

 Primary Edition tests are given to students in kindergarten and first grade (although some students in second grade can be given the Primary Edition instead of the Multilevel Edition - check with your school).
 The questions in the Primary Edition exams can be read to the students by a test administrator and the answers are in picture format.
 The Form 7 & 8 exams have reduced the oral question component, although the test administer still paces the students through the exam.

-In the CogAT Form 6 exam, the Primary Edition levels are K - 2.
+In the CogAT Form 6 test, the Primary Edition levels are K - 2.

-In the CogAT Form 7 & 8 exams, the Primary Edition levels are 5/6 - 8.
+In the CogAT Form 7 & 8 tests, the Primary Edition levels are 5/6 - 8.

-The CogAT Form 6 Primary exam contains six test areas and the CogAT®* Form 7 & 8 Primary exams contain nine test areas :
+The CogAT Form 6 Primary test contains six test areas and the CogAT®* Form 7 & 8 Primary exams contain nine test areas :

 The Cognitive Abilities Test (CogAT) Multilevel Edition tests are given to 3rd grade students and above (although some students in second grade can be given the Multilevel Edition instead of the Primary Edition - check with your school).

-In the CogAT Form 6 exam, the Multilevel Ediiton levels are A - H.
+In the CogAT Form 6 test, the Multilevel Edition levels are A - H.

-In the CogAT Form 7 & 8 exams, the Multilevel Edition levels are 9 - 17/18
+In the CogAT Form 7 & 8 tests, the Multilevel Edition levels are 9 - 17/18

 The Multilevel Edition exams expect that the child is able to read and answer the test questions themselves.